GFZ/arosics/docs/installation.rst

     $ source activate arosics

-2. Install some libraries needed for AROSICS:
+2. Then install AROSICS itself:

    .. code-block:: bash

-    $ conda install -c conda-forge numpy gdal scikit-image matplotlib 'pyproj>2.2.0' shapely geopandas pandas cmocean basemap pykrige pyfftw
+    $ conda install -c conda-forge arosics

-3. Then install AROSICS using the pip installer:
+This is the preferred method to install AROSICS, as it will always installs the most recent stable release and automatically resolves all the dependencies.

+If you don't use conda_, you may use the pip installer of AROSICS.
+However, please note that AROSICS depends on some open source packages that may cause problems when installed with pip.
+Therefore, we strongly recommend resolving the `dependencies of AROSICS`_ before the automatic installer is run.

+To run the pip installer of AROSICS use:

    .. code-block:: bash

     $ pip install arosics

-This is the preferred method to install arosics, as it will always install the most recent stable release.

 .. note::